myref/cicdtoolbox/README.md

 ### Do NOT run this script after use.
 * The script stops all existing containers
-* It wipes all working directories, networks, containers and builds
+* It wipes all working directories, volumes, networks, containers and builds
-* Networks are preconfigured to enable the connect-back from CML
+* Networks are preconfigured to enable the connect-backto jenkins and gitea
 * Running or starting twice will create failing networks and/or containers, duplicate IP addresses and all kinds of other mayhem.